-A content designer defines the object-based policy for specific objects to override the default archival policy that is inherited from an Orchestrator.
-Define the object-specific policy to specify the minimum days of process history to archive and the minimum number of failed and completed instances.
+Define an object-based policy for process, schedules, and start request form objects to override the default archival policy that is inherited form an Orchestrator.
+Define the object-specific policy to specify the minimum days of process history to archive and the minimum numbers of failed and completed instance.

-- 1. Click the Library tab.

-- 2. In the Library Browser pane, open the target folder and right-click an object of one of the following types:
+- 1. Click the Library tab from the CA Process Automation web interface. - 2.
+In the Library Browser pane, open the target folder and select an object of one of the following types: - Schedules - Process - Start request form - 3.
+Right-click the object and select Properties.

-- Process

-- Schedule

-- Start request form

-- 3. Select Properties.

-- 4. On the Properties pane, click the Archival Policy tab.

-- 5. Clear the Inherit Archival Policy from Orchestrator check box.
-Clearing the check box lets you edit associated fields.